A HISTORY IN PICTURES

 (7) ^ ^ ^ When the water table rises, the area seen in the middle ground is likely to flood.

 (8) ^ ^ ^ This causeway is designed to keep the pathway dry for access to the Sunset Table and destinations beyond.
 The causeway bridges the depression created by bulldozing.

 (9) ^ ^ ^ Upgrading the Wetlands Pathway leading to the wetlands meadow area.
-When the water table rises in wet years, water from springs in the area flows across the pathway at this point.
-This 6-inch concrete pipe will carry the flowing water under the pathway keeping it dry for public use.
+When the water table rises in wet years, water from springs in the area flow across the pathway at this point.
+This 6-inch, concrete pipe will carry the flowing water under the pathway keeping it dry for public use.